higgi13425/medicaldata/README.md

 4. Then load a particular dataset with `data("blood_storage")` - insert the appropriate dataset name inside the quotes.

-5. This dataset will appear in your Environment as a `<Promise>`.
-This is part of `lazyloading` in R. It tells you the data are there, but R won't load it until you actually need it.
+5. This dataset will appear in your Environment tab as a `<Promise>`.
+This is part of `lazyloading` in R. It tells you the data are there, but R won't load it until you _actually_ need it.

 6. To activate and load your data, either run `View(blood_storage)` or run `head(blood_storage)`.
 Then the datafile will appear in your Environment pane and you can use the data.